tholonia/the-book/Latest/THOLONIA_THE_BOOK.md

 ##### ~ Plato (quoting Socrates)

 *(The word “cubed” was not in use in those days, but 216 is the first (smallest) cube which is the sum of three cubes.
-It also makes more sense how this migth apply to human breeding when you know that back in the day odd numbers were considered male and even numbers were considered female.)*
+It also makes more sense how this might apply to human breeding when you know that back in the day odd numbers were considered male and even numbers were considered female.)*

 216’s fame may even go back as far as Pythagoras, as it is the sum of cubes of the *Pythagorean triple* (3,4,5, hence 3^3^ + 4^3^ + 5^3^).